Newbery Award: The Crossover

 Genre: Realistic Fiction

-Major Awards Newbery Medal, Coretta Scott King Award Honor
+Major Awards: Newbery Medal, Coretta Scott King Award Honor

 Age Group: 8-13 years old